16 Best National & State Parks in Idaho

-Jutting from the horizon between Stanley and Ketchum, the Sawtooth Mountains are the crown jewel of Idaho.
-Encompassing 756,000 acres of these jagged mountain peaks, the Sawtooth National Recreation Area is a must-visit for outdoor enthusiasts.
+The Sawtooth Mountains are the crown jewel of Idaho, jutting from the horizon between Stanley and Ketchum.
+The Sawtooth National Recreation Area encompasses 756,000 acres of these jagged mountain peaks and is a must-visit for outdoor enthusiasts.
 The NRA includes three designated wilderness areas and 700 miles of trails that traverse from one postcard spot to another.

 Sawtooth NRA highlights the Sawtooth Mountains and three other ranges, including the equally impressive White Cloud Mountains.
 Four major rivers also have headwaters in the NRA: the Salmon, the South Fork of the Payette, the Boise, and the Big Wood.
-Displaying prominent stature, the NRA also has over 40 mountain peaks rising over 10,000 feet.
+The NRA also has over 40 mountain peaks rising over 10,000 feet.

 Recreation options are endless in Sawtooth National Recreation Area.
 All four seasons of the year lend to different activities like boating, backpacking, and cross-country skiing.